 Drumstick Tree, Horseradish Tree

-Moringa is one of those miracle plants that are not only used for its high edible qualities like amino acids, minerals & as a multivitamin complex, but also for its soil regeneration benefits in permaculture design.
+Moringa is becoming a savior in the plant world that is not only used for its high edible qualities like amino acids, minerals & as a multivitamin complex, but also for its soil regeneration benefits in permaculture design.

 USDA Hardiness Zones: Hardy to zone 5 as an annual